YourMobileGeek/100DaysOfCode2019/README.md

 * Day 45
   > My skill didn't get a review and its almost the end of the month.
 So, i decided and made another one of the simple skills.
 Just to be on the safe side.
 I need those perks.
 Other than that i was searching for an ML project.
 I do have some interesting choices.
 Will share once i finalise.

+* Day 46
+  > Attended an event today by Google.
+It was a good event, just not really for me.
+Spent the whole day there.